 Please read the handout thoroughly.
-Note that the first reading and homework assignment is on the Web, and the written homework is due next Wednesday.
+Note that the first reading and homework assignment is on the Web.
 Skip the Preface but read the Introduction and Chapter 1 this week.
-Be prepared for discussion on this Friday.
+Sometime in the second week: Be prepared to form teams of 3 or 4.